 I love using my fireplace in Orlando.
-I throw some wood in the fire, even though my carelessness causes my back pain to flare up.
+I throw some wood in the fire, even though my carelessness causes my back pain to flare up, sometimes.
 I have to make sure I always have wood.
-I am too cheap to buy wood.
+I am too cheap to buy wood, so I spend the year looking for wood from people who cut trees and looks for someone like me to take it away or they have to pay to get it taken away.
+Sometimes, I would pick up a piece of wood the wrong way and the back pain would creep up on me.

 Last year, I asked my lawn guy to bring me some wood because I know he offers tree cutting service, he gladly said yes because he is always looking for a way to get rid of the wood when he cuts someone’s tree.
 He brought me too much and they were not cut properly.
 Very few pieces were short enough to just throw in the fire.
 I put a listing for free wood and my neighbors were happy to pick up most of it.
 I cut some to use.
-I saved some to cut later.
+I saved some to cut later, that did not help my back pain either.

 To separate what I was giving away from what I was keeping, I moved what I was keeping closer to my house and what I was giving away closer to the street.
 Over the past year, the pile of wood became a bit of an eye sore because I didn’t use most of it.

-Now, the pile leaning against my house because uglier and unnecessary.
+Now, the pile leaning against my house becomes uglier and unnecessary.
 I can’t give it away because everyone who needed wood already have plenty.

 I asked my lazy twenty year old to move them closer to the street so they can pick them up as Irma’s debris.
 He agreed but he didn’t do it.